gatewayd-io/docs/using-plugins/hook-registry.md

 # Hook Registry

 The hook registry is a central place where all hooks are registered and executed.
 It is used by the [plugin registry](/using-plugins/plugin-registry) to register and execute plugin hooks.

+## How hooks are executed

+When a hook is triggered, the hook registry follows this execution flow:

+1. All registered handlers for the hook type are collected.
+2. Handlers are **sorted by priority** (ascending -- lower priority number executes first).
+3. The **first handler** receives the original parameters.
+4. Each **subsequent handler** receives the return value of the previous handler as its input.
+5. After each handler executes, the result is checked for **signals** which are evaluated against [Act policies](/using-gatewayd/Act).
+6. If any policy produces a **terminal action** (e.g., `terminate`), the hook chain is immediately stopped and the result is returned.
-When a hook is run, the hook registry will find all the registered hooks for that hook type and execute them in sequence.
-The result of each hook is passed to the next hook in the chain.
-The result of the last hook in the chain is returned to GatewayD.
+7. The final result of the last handler in the chain is returned to GatewayD.

+## Error handling

+- If a handler returns an **error**, the error is logged but execution continues with the next handler in the chain.
+- If a handler returns **nil**, it is removed from the registry and the next handler continues with the previous result.

-## Hooks
+## Registration

-Hooks are used to extend the functionality of GatewayD.
-They are used to add new features, modify existing features, or to add custom logic to GatewayD.
-Hooks are registered by plugins and executed by the plugin registry.
-The plugin registry uses the hook registry to register and execute hooks.
+Hooks are registered during plugin initialization.
+Each plugin declares the list of hooks it wants to handle, and the [plugin registry](/using-plugins/plugin-registry) maps each hook name to the corresponding gRPC method on the plugin at the plugin's assigned priority.
+The plugin's priority is determined by its position in the configuration file.

-For more information about hooks, see [hooks](/using-plugins/hooks).
+For the full list of available hooks and their types, see [hooks](/using-plugins/hooks).